Hundreds arrested, but 100 remain holed up at Hong Kong university

-Some 600 protesters had left Hong Kong Polytechnic University "peacefully," including about 200 who were younger than 18, Chief Executive Carrie Lam said in a news conference.
-Those under 18 would not be immediately arrested but could face charges later, she said, adding that the other 400 who have left had been arrested.
+About 600 protesters had left Hong Kong Polytechnic University "peacefully," including about 200 who were younger than 18, Chief Executive Carrie Lam said in a news conference.
+Those under 18 wouldn't immediately be arrested, but they could face charges later, she said, adding that the other 400 who had left had been arrested.

-The city's hospitals are dealing with nearly 200 injured who have been removed from the university campus and are urging people to stay away from emergency rooms unless absolutely necessary.
+The city's hospitals were dealing with nearly 200 injured people who had been removed from the campus, and they urged people to stay away from emergency rooms unless it was absolutely necessary.

-A small clutch of family members and friends of those inside have been gathering outside the campus in hopes of news.
+A small clutch of family members and friends of those inside have been gathering outside the campus in hope of news.

-Tiffany Chan, 24, who was at the police cordon outside the university said she was worried about her younger brother who is trapped inside.
+Tiffany Chan, 24, who was at the police cordon outside the university, said she was worried about her younger brother, who was trapped inside.

-Chan said the 18-year-old, who is not a student at the Polytechnic University, has been in contact with her, but refused to come out, saying that leaving the campus would be an act of surrender.
+Chan said the 18-year-old, who isn't a student at Polytechnic University, had been in contact with her but refused to come out, saying leaving the campus would be an act of surrender.

 "I wouldn't blame him for doing what he believes in," she said, sobbing.
 "But sometimes, he has to care about his family's feelings.
 I just want him to come back safely."

-Another man, who didn’t want to reveal his name, said his 16-year-old son has been trapped inside since Sunday.
-He also refuses to leave out of fear police will not keep their word not to arrest those under the age of 18.
+Another man, who didn't want to reveal his name, said his 16-year-old son had been trapped inside since Sunday.
+He also refuses to leave out of fear that police won't keep their word not to arrest those under age 18.

-Asked if he is proud of his son, the man broke down in tears and said he respects his son’s decisions, as long as his actions are peaceful.
+Asked whether he was proud of his son, the man broke down in tears and said he respected his son's decisions, as long as his actions were peaceful.

 "As a middle-aged person, I don't like to see violence, but I think the students have no choice.
 Before the violence happened, the protests were peaceful.
 But the government is not hearing them," he said, his face covered with a mask.

-Increasingly, family members and friends of protesters have been refusing to give their full names to the media, nervous about possible repercussions.
-Many obscure their faces as well.
+Increasingly, friends and relatives of protesters have been refusing to give their full names to the media, nervous about possible repercussions.
+Many obscure their faces, as well.

-University officials said Tuesday they continue to persuade those still inside the campus to leave.

 Some protesters have been trying to escape.
-On Monday, NBC News saw about 20 people breaking free by running down an adjacent highway and railway tracks.
+On Monday, NBC News saw about 20 people break free by running down an adjacent highway and railway tracks.

+Police said Tuesday that some protesters also tried to escape by rappelling down a footbridge to getaway vehicles below.
+They said 37 people were intercepted, including the getaway drivers.

+The standoff is the most dramatic escalation of the Hong Kong protest movement since it began in June.
+Universities became the latest battleground last week, as protesters occupied several campuses, including Polytechnic University.

 Download the NBC News app for breaking news